 Residential and local streets have been separated into 24 geographic zones.
 Each zone includes 300,000 to 500,000 square feet of pavement.
 The cost to treat a zone depends on the condition of the pavement within the zone.
 For example, Zone 9 around Robert Semple Elementary School has a $250,000 treatment cost, because the zone has mostly streets that are in good condition and require only surface treatments.
 In contrast, Zone 14 has a treatment cost of $3.5 million, because the streets are in poor condition and require more extensive rehabilitation.

-The City intends to treat 2-4 zones each year, expending approximately $4 to 4.5 million per year on residential and local streets.
-About $1 million per year will be dedicated to treating major roadways, such as arterials (E 2nd Street, Military, Southampton, etc) and collectors (Hastings, E 5th Street, W K Street, etc.).
+In addition to the residential streets within the zones, about $1 million per year on average will be dedicated to treating major roadways, such as arterials (E 2nd Street, Military, Southampton, etc) and collectors (Hastings, E 5th Street, W K Street, etc.).
 No zones will be repeated until all 24 zones have been treated.
 The City’s residential and local pavement zones map is available for download at the bottom of this webpage.

 Zone Selection